concordion/concordion-logback-extension-demo/README.md

 On importing the project to your IDE, the required dependencies will be downloaded.

-Under the `src/test/java` folder, find the `LogbackLoggingDemo` class in the `org.concordion.ext.demo` package and run as a JUnit test.
+Under the `src/test/java` folder, find the `LogbackLoggingDemo` class in the `org.concordion.demo` package and run as a JUnit test.
 The location of the Concordion output is shown on the standard output console.

 What you should see
 -------------------